digraphs/Digraphs/lib-README.md

   * `sts-sw.g6.gz` - Steiner triple system graphs with switched edges
   * `triang.g6.gz` - Triangular graphs

-There are also some additional files containing graphs coming from finite geometry:
+There are also some additional files containing graphs coming from finite geometry, which were added by Jan De Beule:

-  * `fining.p.gz` - contains some graphs comining from finite geometries:
+  * `fining.p.gz` contains some graphs comining from finite geometries:
-    (1): vertices are the generators of the hermitian polar space H(5,4), two vertices are adjacent iff they are skew (2): vertices are the generators of the hermitian quadrangle H(4,4), two vertices are adjacent iff they are skew (3): vertices areh the points and lines of the classical generalized quadrangle Q(4,8), two vertics are adjacent iff they are incident (and no loops!).
-This is a bipartite graph with diameter 4 and undirected girth 8 (4): the bipartite graph (see (3)) of an elation generalized quadrangle.
+    1. Vertices are the generators of the hermitian polar space H(5,4), two vertices are adjacent iff they are skew.
+    2. Vertices are the generators of the hermitian quadrangle H(4,4), two vertices are adjacent iff they are skew.
+    3. Vertices areh the points and lines of the classical generalized quadrangle Q(4,8), two vertics are adjacent iff they are incident (and no loops!).
+This is a bipartite graph with diameter 4 and undirected girth 8.
+    4. The bipartite graph (see (3)) of an elation generalized quadrangle.
 This one was constructed as a coset geometry.
-    (5): the bipartite graph of the split Cayley hexagon of order 4, diameter is 6 and girth is 12.
+    5. The bipartite graph of the split Cayley hexagon of order 4, diameter is 6 and girth is 12.
-    (6): the bipartite graph of the Ree-Tits generalized octagon!
-This one has diameter 8 and girth 16!
+    6. The bipartite graph of the Ree-Tits generalized octagon.
+This has diameter 8 and girth 16!

   * `polar_graphs.p.gz` A polar graph is by definition the point graph of a finite classical polar space.
 Note that such a geometry is a partial linear space, so not every pair of points is a pair of collinear points.
 Two points are adjacent iff they differe and they are collinear.
 The diamter of these graphs is 2, their undirected girth 3, the latter since these spaces contain lines.
 Reading in this file requires around 4 Gb.

   * `dual_polar_graphs.p.gz` We consider again finite classical polar spaces.
 Such geometries contain points, lines, etc., up to maximal subspaces, which all have the same projective dimension.
 The vertices of a dual polar graph are these maximal subspaces, of dimension d say, and they are adjacent iff they differ and meet in a d-1 dimensional projective subspace.
 Reading in this file requres around 5Gb.

   * `generators_graphs.p.gz` (parts 1, 2 and 3).
 We consider again finite
     classical polar spaces.
 The vertices are the maximal subspaces and they are adjacent iff they differ and are skew.
 Reading part 2 requires almost 6Gb, reading part 3 requires again 6Gb.
 Reading part 1 requires much less (around 1.5Gb).

   * `incidence_graphs.p.gz` a generalized polygon of gonality n is a point line geometry, such that if one considers the incidence graph, i.e. the vertices are the points and the lines, adjacency is incidence (withouth loops), then it has diameter n and girth 2n.
 All graphs in this repository are incidence graphs of generalized polygons.
 Note that by a famous theorem, thick GPs (i.e. at least three points on a line and dually, at least three lines on a point), have gonality 3,4,6 or 8.
 The repository contains the incidence graph of the smallest generalized octogon, some generalized hexagons, and a lot of generalized quadrangles, and some projective planes.
 To read it completely, around 1.5Gb is requiered.

-which were added by Jan De Beule.